erancha/RENTracker/readme.md

 The application features an intuitive mobile-friendly design and monitoring capabilities through AWS CloudWatch.
 The app is developed using AWS, React, REST APIs, and WebSockets to provide real-time updates.

+The application is built as a SaaS solution using the Pool Model (Fully Shared), where all tenants share the same infrastructure and database with data separation through tenant IDs (in this context, referring to SaaS customers, not to be confused with apartments rental tenants, as described above).

 User authentication is securely handled through Google.

-The app is available online at https://d1qes2uy1amux4.cloudfront.net
+The app is available online at https://d3foa0cm4szuix.cloudfront.net

 # Table Of Content